Jump to:

 While there are many regional variations, the key to all authentic German sauerkraut soup recipes is of course to use high-quality traditional ingredients.

-- Chicken stock.
+Chicken broth.
 As rich and flavorful as you can find.
 We like to use homemade when we have it.

 How to Make Traditional German Sauerkraut Soup

 - Next add the chicken stock, potatoes, seasonings and bring to a gentle boil.
-Lower the heat and simmer until the potatoes are tender.
+Lower the heat and simmer over medium heat until the potatoes are tender.

 - Stir in the cream in the end and keep warm while you brown the smoked sausage.
 Serve with a small heap of sausage bites and garnish with a pinch of paprika and some parsley.